 Your Event Description content is created using a WYSIWYG editor.
 You can add as much or as little information as you would like, and modify the appearance to include pictures, change the font, etc. Use the buttons at the top to align your text, change the text size, your font, and the text style.
 You can add an image using the Image button as well.

 Enter in a date in the Event Date/Time section.
 Use the calendar to choose a date, or enter a date manually using the mm/dd/yyyy format (e.g. 10/28/2017).
 Choose a start and end time designating AM and PM.

 If you set a Registration Close Date and time, anyone who clicks the registration link from that time onward will receive the message highlighted below:

 System users can still process registrations after the close time.

-If no registration close date/time is set, online event registration will close automatically after the specified End Date.
+If no registration close date/time is set, online event registration will close automatically at the specified end time or, if no end time is specified, at 12:00am on the End Date.

 Add a location by entering in the location details such as street address, general location, city, state, and zip code.

 You'll have four pricing options: